Cane Corso Diseases: Typical Diseases – An Overview

 • Pain when moving the elbow

-• Medical treatment: pain medications, anti-inflammatories, and in some cases surgery.
+• Medical treatment: Painkillers, anti-inflammatories and in some cases surgical intervention.

-• Physiotherapy: Helps maintain mobility and relieve pain.
+• Physiotherapy: It helps to maintain mobility and relieve pain.

-• Adapted exercise: Avoiding strenuous activities such as intense jumping or running on hard surfaces.
+• Adapted movement: Avoid stressful activities such as intense jumping or running on hard surfaces.

 Heart muscle diseases